vozlt/nginx-module-vts/README.md

   * responses
     * 1xx, 2xx, 3xx, 4xx, 5xx
       * The number of responses with status codes 1xx, 2xx, 3xx, 4xx, and 5xx.
+  * requestMsecCounter
+    * The number of accumulated request processing time including upstream in milliseconds.
   * requestMsec
     * The average of request processing times including upstream in milliseconds.
   * requestMsecs